 Low-frequency radars, that emit waves that are meters long, are better for searching an area but aren’t precise enough for fire control (here’s a quick primer).
-That means high- and low-frequency radars tend to be paired for search and fire control, the report said.
+That means high- and low-frequency radars tend to be paired for search and fire control.

 “However, analysts previously said that because of their low resolution and accuracy, meter wave radars can only send warnings about incoming threats.
 And even if microwave radars compensate for the shortcomings of the meter wave radars, they are unable to entirely overcome these shortcomings.”